Linuxfabrik/lfops/roles/kernel_settings/README.md

 # Ansible Role linuxfabrik.lfops.kernel_settings

 This role configures kernel settings.
+The settings are made permanently and activated simultaneously at runtime.

 The role does nothing on its own and relies on the [linux_system_roles.kernel_settings role](https://github.com/linux-system-roles/kernel_settings).